 Through our work so far, some strengths have been identified:

-• North Yorkshire has a committed and passionate team who want the best for children and young people
+- North Yorkshire has a committed and passionate team who try very hard to provide the best for children and young people

 From the findings so far, we have learned that:

-• we support children with a range of special educational needs, but the biggest areas of need relate to autism, social emotional and mental health needs and learning.
+- we support children with a range of special educational needs, but the biggest areas of need relate to autism, social emotional and mental health needs

-• the case study sessions enabled families, school leaders, and professionals from health and the local authority to talk about what ideal outcomes might look like for children and young people.
+- the case study sessions enabled families, school leaders, and professionals from health and the local authority to talk about what ideal outcomes might look like for children and young people.
 46 cases were reviewed in total.
-From the analysis of these reviews, Newton established that the case study members felt that 67% of the children and young people considered could have been supported in a different setting (1 in 2 children and young people/67%)
+From the analysis of these reviews, Newton established that the case study members felt that 67% of the children and young people considered could have been supported in a different setting (one in two children and young people / 67%)

-• some of the barriers to this happening were identified from the surveys and deep dive discussions with schools staff and families.
+- some of the barriers to this happening were identified from the surveys and deep dive discussions with school staff and families.
 These barriers were often related to challenges in communication and collaboration, and variation in practice and confidence.
-Together we have an opportunity to address these and improve the situation for children and young people working with families, schools staff and other professionals
+Together we have an opportunity to address these and improve the situation for children and young people working with families, school staff and other professionals

-Working with all of this information that families and professionals shared, three key themes for the grant have been identified:
+Working with information that families and professionals shared, three key themes for the grant have been identified:

-2. enhanced transition from Year 5/6 through to Secondary for young people with Autism needs and/or other complex needs
+- to provide an enhanced transition from Year 5/6 through to secondary for young people with Autism needs and/or other complex needs

-We will continue to work with parents/carers, school leaders and other key partners as we develop the quality mark and an audit process.
+We will continue to work with parents/carers, school leaders and other key partners as we develop the framework and an audit process.

-It is important to note that these plans will be delivered as part of a wider plan for inclusion, which aims to build on good practice and achieve positive outcomes for children and young people in our county.
+It is important to note that these will be delivered as part of a wider plan for inclusion, which aims to build on good practice and achieve positive outcomes for children and young people across our county.

-Our work as part of the Delivering Better Value programme is focussed on achieving better outcomes whilst using our resources in the most efficient way.
+Our work as part of the Delivering Better Value programme is focused on achieving better outcomes whilst using our resources in the most efficient way.

 Next steps